NicolasR464/pli-front/README.md

 pnpm dev
 ```

-#### ⚠️ Before a Merge request
+#### ⚠️ Before a Pull request

 -   Check if your branch is up to date with the main branch:
     ```bash
       git pull -r origin main
     ```

-If either of theses commands fail, the MR won't pass:
+If either of these commands fail, the PR won't pass:

 ```bash
 # for checking the linter